The Ways We Separate

-The Ways We Separate is the debut studio album by Beacon, an American music duo of Thomas Mullarney III and Jacob Gossett.
+The Ways We Separate is the debut studio album by Beacon, an American electronic music duo of Thomas Mullarney III and Jacob Gossett.
 It was released on April 30, 2013, through Ghostly International.
 It received generally favorable reviews from critics.

 Background

 Beacon consists of vocalist and producer Thomas Mullarney III and producer Jacob Gossett.
 They met each other at Pratt Institute during their first week of classes.
 Beacon's debut EP, No Body, was released in 2011 through Moodgadget.
 A follow-up EP, For Now, was released in 2012 through Ghostly International.
 The duo's debut studio album, The Ways We Separate, was released on April 30, 2013, through Ghostly International.
 A music video was released for the album's song "Drive".

 A deluxe art edition of the album comes in a 13" x 13" x 2" cast sugar and epoxy resin object, created by sculptor Fernando Mastrangelo.
 Limited to 20 copies and priced at $200, featuring the letters "TWWS", the packaging holds a rose-colored vinyl.

 Beacon later released The Ways We Separate Remixes (2013), which contains remixes of the album's songs by Kuhrye-oo, No Regular Play, and Fort Romeau.